Junk1d/junk1d/README.md

 “Programmer: A machine that turns coffee into code.”

-* 🌍  I'm based in Hamburg
+* 🌍  I'm based in Hamburg (most beautiful city in the world)
-* 🧠  I'm learning react, kotlin
+* 🧠  I'm learning react, typescript, kotlin

 ### Skills